ZekeAranyLucas/material-takehome/README.md

 - [x] Find a file/directory: Given a filename, find all the files and directories within the current working directory that have exactly that name. **there can be only one**
 - [x] throw when trying to delete non-empty directories.
-- [] Interface with Java's Files.\* APIs.
+- [] Interface with Java's `Files.\*` APIs.

 ## Non-functional requirements

-- [] Move away from ArrayList for ImfsFileSystem before performance starts to suck!
+- [x] Move away from ArrayList for ImfsFileSystem before performance starts to suck!
+- [] Move away from TreeMap depending on the scenarios.
 - [] Limit the size of files to something testable/rational. if the files are big, fragmentation will be a bad problem.
+- [] How important is concurrency? consider if Collections.synchronizedSortedMap is needed.

 # Verifying the requirements